 Paula committed to UNC over offers from NC State, East Carolina and UNC-Greensboro.

+Why Carolina?
 "My parents and I sat down and talked about this," Paula stated of his decision-making process.
 "We liked all the schools that offered and decided that North Carolina was the best because I felt that they gave me the best possibility to play as a two-way player to give me a chance to pitch or play in the infield - or wherever I wanted to play.
 That is why I decided on Carolina.
 Other schools wanted me just to pitch."

 He added, "The coaching staff was the top reason why I committed to North Carolina.
 I really liked both Coach Jackson and Forbes; that is why I decided on Carolina, as well as the campus."